 Just had an offer accepted on a new build apartment in Bredbury.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build legal work.
+What sort of enquires would be asked in new build legal work.

-Set out below is a sample of a selection of leasehold new build questions that you should expect your new-build leasehold conveyancing in Bredbury
+Set out below is a sample of a selection of leasehold new build enquiries that you can expect your new-build leasehold conveyancing in Bredbury

 Will the freehold then be transferred for a nominal consideration (not exceeding £100) to the Management Company?
 Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.
 There must be mutual enforceability of lessee’s covenants.
 Please confirm the Lease plans are architect prepared.
 Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?